Illustration - Questions and Answers

 Plus sign

-The demand is a male problem.
-In Sweden, 99.9% of all sex buying involves a man who pays to exploit a woman’s body.
+Sex is bought because there is a demand for it.
+This demand is a male problem.
+In Sweden, 99.9% of all sex purchases are made by men who pay to exploit a woman’s body.
 Why men want to buy sex is a topic of debate, and many try to find the answer in various explanatory models.
-The influence of culture and skewed masculinity norms are the explanation according to some, while others point to a need for power and objectification—or even disgust toward women.
-What we at Talita see is the influence of pornography on men.
-It causes some men to demand sex purchases.
+According to some, cultural influences and skewed masculinity norms are the explanation, while others point to a need for power and objectification—or even disgust toward women.
+It is difficult to know exactly what causes it, but we at Talita see a clear link to the influence of pornography.

 Many women in prostitution have told us that pornography consumption is a major problem.
-It not only creates a high demand for paid sex but also leads men to demand things from women that no one really wants to agree to.
-Porn today is extreme and often violent, which is why few partners are willing to engage in the kind of sexual acts (abuse) that pornography depicts.
+It not only creates a high demand for the purchase of sex but also leads men to demand things from women that no one really wants to agree to.
+Porn today is extreme and often violent, which is why few partners are willing to engage in the types of sexual acts (abuse) that pornography depicts.
 The man then seeks out a woman in prostitution whom he can persuade by offering her money to go along with what he wants to do.
-In this way, he gets his way, either by bribing her or because she is controlled and cannot influence what happens to her body.
+In this way, he gets his way, either by bribing her, or because she is controlled and cannot influence what happens to her body.

-From the woman’s perspective, it is mostly about money.
-It is a transactional act where consent is bought.
-It is therefore not an act that takes place on equal terms, where both parties want to have sex with each other.
-One person does not really want to have sex, while the other does.
-To get the person who does not want to have sex to agree, money is offered as compensation.
+From the woman’s perspective in prostitution, it is in most cases about money, combined with early trauma.
+It is not an act that takes place on equal terms, where both parties want to have sex with each other.
+On the contrary.
+One party does not really want to have sex, while the other does.
+To get the person who does not want to have sex to agree to it, money is offered as compensation.
 If the woman is in financial distress, there is a greater risk that she will agree to worse things and take on more sex buyers than she can actually handle.
-Often, however, pimps take the lion’s share of the earnings, and the woman is only allowed to keep a smaller portion.
+Often, however, pimps take the lion’s share of the earnings, and the woman gets to keep only a small portion.

 Below is a quote from Kajsa Ekis Ekman:

 “And here we reach the core of prostitution: the buyer’s paradox.
 He wants prostitution to be work and yet not to be work.
 He wants to be able to buy sex, but he doesn’t want the woman to act as if she’s being paid to perform the act.
 The buyer wants prostitution to exist, but he doesn’t want it to resemble prostitution.
-The more it resembles a routine task—the more the woman behaves like a cashier in a grocery store—the more dissatisfied he becomes.
-No matter how much he desires her, he knows she is doing it for the money.
-That is why he constantly demands something more, something genuine, something real.
+The more it resembles a routine task—the more the woman acts like a cashier at a grocery store—the more dissatisfied he becomes.
+No matter how much he desires her, he knows she’s doing it for the money.
+That’s why he constantly demands something more, something genuine, something real.
 He wants to possess her entire body, her entire person, her entire ‘self.’
 The buyer finds himself in a constant state of self-deception, which ceaselessly leads him to long for ownership of that which cannot be bought.”

-— Kajsa Ekis Ekman, Being and the Commodity: Prostitution, Surrogacy, and the Divided Human
+— Kajsa Ekis Ekman, Being and Commodity: Prostitution, Surrogacy, and the Divided Human

 Attitudes toward prostitution between the 19th and 20th centuries?